devrimcavusoglu/dmd/README.md

 ## Assumptions

-- Generator Z (being the same as EDM, not time independent UNet, scaling to var=80)
 - Hyperparameters are explicitly stated, but there's no information for which model they are used.
 We assumed for both model when there is no additional information. (optimizer, lr)

 ### Code Formatting